New research in mice has discovered that disrupting the gut microbiome may result in more aggressive breast cancer.

 Recent estimates place the number of women living with metastatic breast cancer in the United States at 154,794.

 There are several factors that influence the likelihood of breast cancer spreading.
-One of them is the hormone receptor status.
+One of them is the

 For instance, hormone receptor-positive breast cancer, which accounts for the majority of breast cancer cases, is driven by the hormones estrogen or progesterone.
 It usually responds well to treatment.
 Hormone receptor-negative cancers, on the other hand, tend to spread faster.